genome-spy/genome-spy/docs/grammar/transform/index.md

 # Data transformation

-With transforms, you can build a pipeline that modifies the data before the objects are mapped to marks.
-For example, they may filter or derive data, adding or removing fields or data objects.
+With transforms, you can build a pipeline that modifies the data before the data objects are mapped to mark instances.
+In an abstract sense, a transformation inputs a list of data items and outputs a list of new items that may be filtered, modified, or generated from the original items.

 !!! warning "Departure from Vega-Lite"